tsuru/tsuru/docs/using/java.rst

 Setting memory for application
 ==============================

-In the Java platform provided by tsuru, users can use units with diferent plans and each plan may have containers with different amounts of memory.
+In the Java platform provided by tsuru, users can use units with different plans and each plan may have containers with different amounts of memory.
 There's an environment variable for defining the max amount of heap memory (in megabytes) that Java should use: ``JAVA_MAX_MEMORY`` ( it's equal ``-Xmx``).
 The default value for this environment variable is 128 (it can be different according to your `basebuilder <https://github.com/tsuru/basebuilder/blob/master/java/start-tomcat>`_).

 .. highlight:: bash